rainercedric23/docker-lemp-stack/docs/elementary.md

 # Elementary VM

-This is the future.
-This is `innovation`
+"This is the future.
+This is `innovation`" - Alex Tenepere

 ### Why work on a VM